josephspurrier/golang-portable-windows/README.md

 The repository does not contain most of the binaries.
 Be sure to download the latest release which includes the binaries for Go, LiteIDE, Git, Mercurial, and Diff.

+## Beta Download
+There is a release with [Go v1.7beta1](https://github.com/josephspurrier/golang-portable-windows/releases).
+The language itself is in beta so only use it for testing.
+(2016-06-03).

 ## Overview

 If you sat down at your friends computer, to get Go up and running: